ambaye15/AQSM_SW1PerS/docs/paper.md

 ![Example workflow: (a) a noisy circular trajectory represented as a 2D time series, (b) the corresponding persistence diagram showing a prominent 1-dimensional loop, and (c) the periodicity score presented as a single value derived from the diagram.
 Together, these demonstrate how AQSM-SW1PerS extracts interpretable topological features that capture recurrent structure in time series data.](../Visualizations/demo_time_series.png)

+# Acknowledgements

+The National Science Foundation partially supported Austin A. MBaye and Jose A. Perea through CAREER award #DMS-2415445.

+# References